Macau, a one-of-a-kind tourist destination

 Helicopter Service

 Sky Shuttle’s helicopter service lets you travel in style from the Hong Kong Heliport and Shenzhen Heliport.
-The Hong Kong-Macau route runs daily from 10am to 11pm and takes about 15 minutes.
-The Shenzhen-Macau route runs 3 times a day, and takes 15 minutes during the day and 25 minutes during the night.
+The Hong Kong–Macau route runs daily from 10am to 11pm and takes about 15 minutes.
+The Shenzhen–Macau route runs three times a day, and takes 15 minutes during the day and 25 minutes at night.

 For more info, visit SkyShuttle website